Find support for any writing task from trained peer tutors, including workshops, group sessions and electronic sessions (over email).

 No. Beginning in Fall 2020, tutors will send writers a “Session Report” summarizing the work that was done during their session as well as any suggestions we made for future writing within 24 hours of the session.
 If instructors request proof of a session (such as for extra credit for a class), students should forward the Session Report email to their instructor.

 We have, aside from tutors who will guide you through the writing process, other great materials to aid students in writing: computers, various reference books (textbooks, MLA and APA manuals, dictionaries, and thesauruses) grammar and structure handouts, and more.

-Sure!
+Please note that the PNW Writing Centers in Hammond and Westville are closed for Fall 2020.
+Under normal circumstances, yes!
 Come on in.
 The Writing Center is a good place to study, work on the computer, read, or just relax.

 More Info For Students

-Come in and work with us on any or all of the following:
+Work with us on any or all of the following:

 - Pre-writing: brainstorm ideas, choose/narrow topics, develop/focus a thesis, and organize your paper’s content.

 - Drafting: develop paragraphs, add specific and vivid details, and add in-depth critical analysis.
 Revising: add, cut, and rearrange according to comments made by your instructor.